preciofishbone/OmniaDocsG2/general-assets/working-with-several-languages/index.rst

 Users should see the text in the language they have chosen in the Language setting.
 If the text has not been added in the language a user has chosen, the text in the field falls back to default language as set in Omnia admin for the business profile.

 When variations has been set up in a publishing app, adding texts in several languages are now done in the variation, in most block fields.
+This is also called a multi lingual field.
 This is indicated by a "clean" field, for example:

 .. image:: flag-in-field-clean.png